FlorentinTh/LIARA-SHCA/README.md

 Download the latest Raspbian operating system images [here](https://www.raspberrypi.org/downloads/raspbian/).
 Every node require the **light version**.

-Flash your image on the sd card with the latest version of [Etcher](https://www.balena.io/etcher/).
+Flash your image on the SD card with the latest version of [Etcher](https://www.balena.io/etcher/).

 ### Documentation
 **Table of Contents**